 This photo is of the Holocaust.
 This is how my family who did not make it to America, and primarily came from Russia near the Polish border, was killed.
 As Jews of the Diaspora, this is where my ancestors ultimately fled to following our expulsion from Judea—modern-day Israel and our ancestral homeland.
-The fact that this photo is presumably from a concentration camp is irrelevant.
 In the Pale of Settlement, or Western Russia, the Nazis entered the shtetlach—small towns Jews were forced to live in, made the men dig large pits in the forest, and in two days, they lined up and shot every Jewish resident.
 They threw their bodies into the pits and covered them with dirt whether they were dead or alive.
 The Holocaust was the result of intolerance of those who were different and new findings I have read from reputable sources put the mass murder at close to 20 million now—non-Jews included.
 These were my people.

 Due to an intolerant evangelical among us on WordPress, I will be moderating all comments from here on out.
 I assumed this would be the price I would pay for revealing a core part of my identity—the fact that I am indeed a Jew and damn proud, just as my father taught me to be.
 It was after much thought, and 7 months, that I revealed this through a post after my younger brother said, “If you were black, you couldn’t hide your skin.”
 Good point.
 I was tired of hiding.